 Of course, that's why many people do an annual life insurance review to make sure the coverage they've chosen still fits their family's needs.

-Life insurance premiums are based on a number of factors, including age, health and lifestyle risk.
+Life insurance premiums are based on a number of factors, including age, health, credit and financial information, and lifestyle risk.
 Although many insurance companies assess a lot of these factors similarly, there can always be a few points that fall on a borderline.
 Maybe one insurance company offers a higher weight limit for certain rates.
 Or a health condition puts you on the line between two rates, so you’d prefer to go with the company offering a more favorable (and cheaper) assessment.

 My husband was managing a minor health condition when we applied, which thankfully turned out to be a temporary issue.
 Part of me wonders how much it may have factored into our premium, and if it would have made sense for us to get another quote just to make sure.
 It may or may not have mattered in our case, but it doesn’t hurt to comparison shop if you’ve got time.